 Heart Disease and Infertility: Understanding the Connection

 What does heart disease have to do with infertility?
 At first glance, it may seem like an odd combination, but infertility and heart disease are more closely linked than you may think.
-Mark Severino, MD at SIRM Las Vegas, has compiled five facts that shed some light on this interesting connection.
+The doctors at SIRM Las Vegas, have compiled five facts that shed some light on this interesting connection.

 Heart Disease and Infertility Fact #1

 Studies show that infertility may be a red flag for health issues later in life.
 Both women and men with infertility have an increased risk for developing chronic conditions such as diabetes and heart disease, the leading cause of death in the United States.

 Heart Disease and Infertility Fact #2

 Women with PCOS (Polycystic Ovary Syndrome) tend to have higher rates of high blood pressure, high cholesterol, and high blood sugar–all of which are risk factors for heart disease.
 PCOS is a hormone imbalance that can affect menstruation and ovulation.
 Symptoms include menstrual problems, hair loss, acne, depression, and insulin issues.
 If left untreated, it can have long-term consequences for a woman’s health.

 To learn more about PCOS, schedule an appointment at SIRM Las Vegas in Las Vegas, NV.